MobiusL/bASIC-FAQ/README.md

 [This page
 (ec.europa.eu)](http://ec.europa.eu/taxation_customs/dds2/taric/measures.jsp?Lang=en&
 SimDate=20121105&Area=US&Taric=8542319000&LangDescr=en)
 seems to indicate that import duties will be 0%.

-(More to come in this regard)
+You may be required to pay VAT if you don't have a VAT number.
+This will be changed on the total customs value (e.g. $1069 per bASIC + $90 for DHL).
+The authors encourage you to research this for your particular case.
+[http://www.dutycalculator.com/](http://www.dutycalculator.com/) may be of assistance.

 Do bASICs need to be okay'd by the FCC
 --------------------------------------